jfrench/ascmo_2024/README.md

 The folders starting with "_" are used to organize results.

 The fcmc_*.R scripts contain functions needed to perform the analysis.

+All code is licensed under the GNU General Public License v3.0.